-Increase was primarily due to the same factors that contributed to higher operating margin as described above, and higher operating revenues from the AEF facility resulting from the recovery of increased operating expenses.
+Increase was primarily due to the same factors that contributed to higher operating margin in the first half of the year as described above, and higher operating revenues from the AEF facility resulting from the recovery of increased operating expenses.
 The operating expenses at AEF are recovered from the Marketing segment and do not have an impact on operating margin for the Liquids Infrastructure segment.